Eppo-exp/eppo-docs/docs/feature-flags/sdks/client-sdks/android.md

 <br />

 :::note
-API Keys used with Client SDKs should have only ‘Randomization READ’ permissions.
+API Keys used with Client SDKs should have only 'Feature Flagging READ' permissions on, with all other permissions set to 'No Access'.
 :::

 <br />